 Private Health Insurance Plans

-Because home health care is more affordable than its nursing home or assisted living facility counterparts, insurance providers are taking note and are slowly expanding their home care coverage options.
-You may be surprised at the types of home health services available to you via your private health insurance policy.
+Because in-home health care is more affordable than its nursing home or assisted living facility counterparts, insurance providers are taking note and are slowly expanding their in-home care coverage options.
+You may be surprised at the types of in-home health services available to you via your private health insurance policy.

 Call your plan’s customer service representative to find out which types of services are subsidized or covered, and what requirements are necessary to qualify.
 As with Medicare, you may need a referral or recommendation from a physician or specialist.